SarKaa/jailm8/README.md

 # bootm8

+Instructions to myself

+Extract iso

+Turn fs into tar

+Edit tar, remove all excess

+Add Android.lzma, dtbpack, and dtbpack2 to root

+Add all files in file.tar.gz to /bin/bash/ or /usr/bin/

+Repack into sqfs

+Repack into iso

 A fully open source iso that is only 15 mb that lets users jb with checkra1n

 This project started off when I decided to make my own version of checkn1x, which also supported project sandcastle